 The new lockable adjustment is released with a conventional Allen key, and a retaining screw prevents the adjustment cap from getting lost.
 Marks and numbers are in MRAD.
 The number “1” is standing for 1 MRAD which is 10 cm at 100 m.
 The BDC II is equipped with two Sub-Zero Clicks.

 Single Turn II-Ballistic (ST II-B LT)

 The ST II-B is similar to the ST II turret but allows the operator to easly set-up their own calibrated turret according to the user specified ballistic coefficient.
-The ST II-B turret provides 6 position indicators marked 1–6 which indicates 100 m/yrds–600 m/yrds.
+The ST II-B turret provides 6 position indicators marked 1–6 which indicates 100–600 m/yrds.
 The position indicator can be placed at any position on the turret according to the ballistic coefficient.
 When using a silencer or interchangeable barrels, the position indicators are easy to adjust to the given environment-conditions.
 In the latter case it is also possible to use an exchangeable bullet-compensating turret cap which matches the weapon caliber.
 Marks and numbers of the turret itself are in MRAD.
 The number “1” is standing for 1 MRAD which is 10 cm at 100 m.
 It is also equipped with ten Sub-Zero Clicks.
 This turret is also available with MOA click value and is capable of 37,5 MOA.
 For better orientation the MOA version has only marked the even numbers.
 The number “2” is standing for 2 MOA and 4 clicks each are coming up to 1 MOA.
 This version is equipped with eight Sub-Zero Clicks.
 A Mode Lever locks or unlocks the turret.
 The ST II-B turret gives the shooter/hunter the fastest and most precise turret dialing solution.